 To find out exactly how useful these metrics are to language learners, the British Council, Open University and Oxford University carried out some in-depth research.

 One of the core researchers, Dr Nathanial Owen (EdD), Senior Research and Validation Manager at Oxford University has summarised the findings in a blog post for us below.

 Keep reading to find out more about lexical profiles, how and why we develop lexical profiles of learner writing and the role lexis plays in language learning.

 This blog post is developed from a report produced for the British Council by Dr Nathaniel Owen, Dr, Prithvi Shrestha and Professor Stephen Bax.
 See the full report here.

 What are Lexical Profiles?

-To create lexical profiles, we need a framework of developing language proficiency, for example, the levels of the Common European Framework of Reference for languages (CEFR) (Council of Europe, 2001, 2018).
+To create lexical profiles, we need a framework for developing language proficiency, for example, the levels of the Common European Framework of Reference for Languages (CEFR) (Council of Europe, 2001, 2018).